MareiLu/ess-study-project/README.md

 Since it is not possible to come to a clear and inter-country-wide prediction of Trust in the EU, we estimate that there must be other underlying factors involved in shaping this trust.

+- App; descriptives bzw. data wrangling as "additional code"; Dataset
+- in Report figures & tables if necessary in the appendix
+- references for context
+- Introduction about motivation & stating of the idea
+- What, Why to What are the Recommendations
+- Highlight key facts

 *Dashboard*

 *Für die Models*